m-nader/FYS-STK4155-group14/project_3/README.md

 ## Code folder
     - adjust_data.ipynb - exploration and curation of the data set used.
+    - decision_tree.ipynb - exploration of decision trees.
-    - decision_tree_adjusted_data.ipynb - decision tree and figures
+    - decision_tree_adjusted_data.ipynb - decision tree and figures.
-    - logistic_regression.ipynb - logistic regression
+    - logistic_regression.ipynb - logistic regression.
-    - nn.ipynb - neural network and figures
+    - nn.ipynb - neural network and figures.

 ## Figures folder
 Contains the figures from the project used in the report.